From our Rector

 Can I donate assets other than cash?

-We welcome securities, real estate, life insurance and any asset that can be sold, and therefore, for more information, contact the Church office and your financial adviser.
+The Church welcomes securities, real estate, life insurance and any asset that can be sold, and therefore, for more information, contact the Church office and a financial adviser

 How does my commitment affect my regular giving to Church of the Apostles?